haducloc/access-form/edit_form.md

 ' FORM LOAD EVENT
-' Disable Delete button when on a new (unsaved) record.
+' Disable the Delete button when the form is adding a new (unsaved) record.
 Private Sub Form_Load()
     Me.btnDelete.Enabled = Not Me.NewRecord
 End Sub